apache/tvm/apps/ios_rpc/README.md

 ## Building
 ### Building TVM runtime and custom DSO loader plugin
-While iOS platform itself doesn't allow us to run an unsigned binary, where is a partial ability to run JIT code on real iOS devices.
-While application is running under debug session, system allows allocating memory with write and execute permissions (requirements of debugger).
-So we can use this feature to load binary on RPC side.
+While iOS platform itself doesn't allow us to run an unsigned binary, there is a partial ability to run JIT code on real iOS devices.
+While application is running under debug session, system allows allocating memory with write and execute permissions (a debugger requirement).
+So we can use this feature to implement the `tvm.rpc.server.load_module` PackedFunc, used to load code over RPC.
 For this purpose we use custom version of `dlopen` function which doesn't check signature and permissions for module loading.
 This custom `dlopen` mechanic is integrated into TVM RPC as plugin and registered to execution only inside iOS RPC application.

 The custom implementation of `dlopen` and other functions from `dlfcn.h` header are placed in separate repository, and will be downloaded automatically during cmake build for iOS.

-Also, it is necessary to build `tvm_runtime.dylib` for our iOS device.
+Also, it is necessary to build `libtvm_runtime.dylib` for our iOS device.
 The iOS TVM RPC application will be linked with this library.

-Use the following cmake
+Run the build using the following commands:
-flags:

-To run cmake build you may use next flags:
 ```shell
 export DEVELOPER_DIR=/Applications/Xcode.app  # iOS SDK is part of Xcode bundle.
 Have to set it as default Dev Env
 cmake ..